21 Analytics logo

 What Is the Travel Rule

-All a VASP Needs to Know About the FATF Travel Rule
+Everything VASPs Need to Know About the FATF Travel Rule

 20 Jul, 2021

-New regulations can have deep impacts on financial institution’s operations, and virtual asset service providers (VASPs) are no exception.
+New regulations can have deep impacts on financial institutions' operations, and virtual asset service providers (VASPs) are no exception.
 With the mainstream adoption of cryptocurrencies, awareness becomes key to avoid the costs of neglecting compliance.

 What Is the Objective of the Travel Rule for Virtual Assets?

 The purpose of the Travel Rule is to prevent criminals from being financed and moving their funds in anonymity.
 This is achieved by tracing transfers and allowing information on the involved people to be available for authorities and financial institutions.
-The tracing is executed through the exchange of personal data between VASPs, which enables them to store, analyze and communicate suspicious activities to authorities combating financial crimes.
+The tracing is executed through the exchange of personal data between VASPs, which enables them to store, analyse and communicate suspicious activities to authorities combating financial crimes.

 Who Must Comply with the Travel Rule?

-1. exchange between virtual assets and fiat currencies;
+• exchange between virtual assets and fiat currencies;

-2. exchange between one or more forms of virtual assets;
+• exchange between one or more forms of virtual assets;

-3. transfer of virtual assets;
+• transfer of virtual assets;

-4. safekeeping and/or administration of virtual assets or instruments enabling control over virtual assets; and
+• safekeeping and/or administration of virtual assets or instruments enabling control over virtual assets; and

-5. participation in and provision of financial services related to an issuer’s offer and/or sale of a virtual asset.
+• participation in and provision of financial services related to an issuer’s offer and/or sale of a virtual asset.

 Does the Travel Rule Apply to All Transactions?

 Each country decides if there will be a threshold and the maximum amount of a transaction that does not require collection, storage, and exchange of FATF Travel Rule information.
-However, the FATF does not allow this threshold to be higher than USD / EUR 1000.
-The Travel Rule applies to all transactions in Switzerland and Liechtenstein, regardless of their value.

 What Is the FATF's Requirements for Travel Rule Information to Be Exchanged?